 Metaphor

-Comparing two things by saying that one ‘is’ the other in order to draw stronger comparisons and often add a level of figurative meaning.
+An English technique that compares two things, often by saying that one ‘is’ the other in order to draw stronger comparisons and add a level of figurative meaning.

-Extended metaphors are reoccurring metaphors or ideas that show up multiple times in a text (e.g. a woman being referred to as different flowers throughout a text).
+Sometimes authors use extended metaphors which are metaphors that show up multiple times in a text (e.g. a woman being referred to as different flowers throughout a text).
 Very common in poetry.

 Metonymy